ctorx/ctorx.Core.AspNet.Messaging/README.md

-# ctorx.Core.Mvc.Messaging
+# ctorx.Core.AspNet.Messaging
-A simple framework for persisting messages between ASP.NET MVC Requests
+A simple framework for persisting messages between ASP.NET Requests

 ## What is it?
 A simple messaging system for notifying users about statuses of the operations they perform on your web application (i.e. letting users know when things worked or didn't work), either in the same request or after redirection.